 Free Air Conditioner From HEAP

 The New York state government created the Home Energy Assistance Program (HEAP) to assist lower-income households with their energy costs.
 Under normal conditions, households can get at least one HEAP benefit each year, but in emergencies, households can get multiple benefits per year.
-The Cooling Assistance Program is part of the HEAP program, which provides free air conditioners to households whose occupants suffer from heat-related health conditions.
+The Cooling Assistance Program, targeting eligible low-income households and vulnerable individuals with a medical condition, is part of the HEAP program, which provides free air conditioners to households whose occupants suffer from heat-related health conditions.

-The Cooling Assistance Program is only available to households that meet the normal HEAP criteria and have a patient with a heat-sensitive condition.
-Developers and architects working on affordable housing should tell their tenants about the program.
+The Cooling Assistance Program is only available to households that meet the normal HEAP criteria and have a member with a heat-sensitive medical condition.
+Developers and architects working on affordable housing should inform their tenants, including eligible households based on monthly income and household size, about the program.

 What is HEAP?